alanionita/appsyncmasterclass-frontend/_docs/DIFFS.md

 - Root.vue: UI contains logic to display resend code message, shows Sign up status at the end of step4, contains new local states to keep track of isSignUpComplete

 Release: https://github.com/alanionita/appsyncmasterclass-frontend/releases/tag/05-12-08-Root_page_add_signup_step5

+# 05-12-09-Root_page_signup_review

+Diffs:
+- amplify/hub: enables the hub to handle signIn events and routing
+- handleSignUp: adds signIn features; for my API users are already confirmed, but logic should branch for APIs without auto-verify
+- UI: step5 will be skipped now for if users are auto verified

+Release: